shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 Exports all data for index to Elasticsearch.

 !!! note
     From v9.1.1 and higher the export command also run migration for Elasticsearch structure when necessary

+!!! note
+    If you want to export only data of one domain e.g. when you are introducing new domain in production, you can use `php bin/console shopsys:elasticsearch:data-export --domain-id=<DOMAIN_ID>`

 #### elasticsearch-export-changed
 Exports only changed data for index to Elasticsearch.

+!!! note
+    If you want to export only data of one domain e.g. when you are introducing new domain in production, you can use `php bin/console shopsys:elasticsearch:changed-data-export --domain-id=<DOMAIN_ID>`

 ### Coding standards